SE2-2022-G17/se2022-17-OfficeQueueManager/Retrospective/Retrospective-Template.md

 - Number of stories committed vs. done: 5 vs 4
 - Total points committed vs. done: 13 vs 18
-- Nr of hours planned vs. spent (as a team): 54h vs 40h
+- Nr of hours planned vs. spent (as a team):

 **Remember**a story is done ONLY if it fits the Definition of Done: